shivannis/xandr-docs-public/xandr-docs/articles/monetize/using-promo-sizes.md

 ### How is the size reported in the Network Reports?

-For impressions in Network Reporting, Xandr reports on the size of each creative that serves.
+For impressions in Network Reporting, Microsoft Advertising reports on the size of each creative that serves.

 For example, let's say 30 impressions were generated with this tag: